OctopusDeploy/blog/blog/2018-10/selenium/17-running-tests-against-browserstack/running-tests-against-browserstack.md

 To tie these two new decorators together we will create a new type of browser in our factory.

-Importantly here we do not use the `BrowserMobDecorator` class when constructing `AutomatedBrowser` instances to run tests in BrowserStack.
+Note that we do not use the `BrowserMobDecorator` class when constructing `AutomatedBrowser` instances to run tests in BrowserStack.
 BrowserMob is only available to browsers running on the local machine, because it was bound to a port on the localhost interface, meaning is not exposed to outside browsers like those running on the BrowserStack platform.
 So to avoid configuring the remote browsers with a local proxy that they do not have access to, we leave the `BrowserMobDecorator` class out of the decorator chain.

 The order in which we nest the decorators is important here.
 The `BrowserStackDecorator` expects the desired capabilities to be set in a nested decorator, which is `BrowserStackEdgeDecorator` in this case.
 This means that `BrowserStackDecorator` has to have `BrowserStackEdgeDecorator` passed to its constructor, and not the other way around.